ba9f11ecc3497d9993b933fdc2bd61e5/Csocket/README.md

 # Csocket
-a C program that listen to a unix socket.
+a program written in C that listen to a unix socket, use poll(2).

 can be used as a template for a service listening to a unix socket.